jeka-dev/jeka/README.md

 * plugins-sonar : a plugin to perform sonar analysis
 * distrib-all : the core distrib augmented with the above plugins

 Jerkar builds itself.
-To get Jerkar full distrib built from the Java sources only, the simpler is to import these 4 projects in **Eclipse**, then :
+To get Jerkar full distrib built from the Java sources only, the simpler is to build it from your IDE.

+## Build Jerkar from Eclipse

+* Import the 4 projects described above in Eclipse (that already holds *.project* and *.classpath* files)
 * Create a Java Application run configuration (Run Configuration ... -> Java Application -> new)
     * Make sure that the Runtime JRE is a JDK (6 or above)
     * Choose `org.jerkar.distrib-all` as project
     * Choose `org.jerkar.tool.Main` as Main class
 * Run it : It will launch a multi-project build.
 You will find result for the full distrib in *org.jerkar.distrib-all/build/output* directory

+## Build Jerkar from Intellij

-Note that you can do the same using **Intellij** as Intellij module definitions (.iml) are stored in git. `org.jerkar.distrib-all` contains the project definition (.idea folder).
+Youu can achieve the same using **Intellij** as Intellij module definitions (.iml) are stored in git. `org.jerkar.distrib-all` contains the project definition (.idea folder).

 # Status